Another fire investigation underway at horse farm

 Just before 2 a.m., police, along with the fire department were called to the Phoenix Rising Horse Farm on Pound Hill Road for a structure fire.

+A one story wooden warehouse was destroyed and no one was injured fighting the flames, according to fire officials.

 The police department is currently working an investigation with the R.I.
-State Fire Marshalls Office.
+State Fire Marshal.

 On June 2, around midnight, crews were called to the farm for a fire found coming from a barn on the property.